PadmeshSharma/Hastavem-Project/README.md

 ## License 🛡️

-PetMe is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Vasas is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Socials